 Thanks for coming.
 I didn't know what to do with this.
 I was still standing on the patio.
-Ian shuffled forward and took the handle.
+Ian shuffled forward and took charge of the handle.
 "I've got coffee.
 Come in."

 Oops, no milk.
 I quietly closed the refrigerator door and went back to the living room, holding my mug of coffee with both hands.

 "Sorry, I'm out of milk," Ian called from the hallway.
 When he re-appeared, I could see his hair was now slanting in the other direction - something bordering on dreadlock happening up there.
 He sat on the edge of the coffee table.
 "Sit down.
 How are you?
 How was your flight?"

 "It's okay; thanks, no. I'm good.
 A little turbulent."
 Sure they were all polite-professional questions, but it was fun to talk like this again for a minute - answering each question in order, assuming the other party would remember what they'd said.
 Polite professional with extended RAM.
 My life has been a little turbulent, I laughed to myself.
 Aloud, I said, "I've been sitting for a long time."

 "Sure, yeah."
 Ian ran a hand through his hair, sending it in another direction.
 "I'm heading out in a few, meeting with my accountant.
 I don't know if you have stuff to do at the gallery or whatever.
 Phil's looking forward to seeing you.
 You don't have your portfolio."
 He looked up, suddenly alert, questioning.
 I looked down at the mug in my hands, as if I might find my leather case there.
 Drink the coffee, meathead.
 I took a sip - mildly alarming.
 I'd forgotten there was no milk in it.

 "Shit.
 I left it in Cosmo's car.
 I hope."

 "Oh, good.
 You coming to the thing Saturday?
 I need to get groceries."